Frequently Asked Questions

 Walk me briefly through your treatment program from admission to discharge.

 The first step in the treatment process is typically detoxing from drugs and alcohol.
 Banyan has many detox locations nationwide.
 Patients will be assigned a therapist, an assessment and checkup are completed, and they are admitted into our program.
-Medical detox taper will begin and can last for 7-10 days (depending on usage).
-Once detox is complete, the patient is stepped down to residential care where patients are kept under 24-hour medical supervision for another 14 days to acclimate before transitioning to our PHP program where we offer a real-life setting.
+Medical detox taper will begin if necessary at this point.
+Once detox is complete, we can step down patients to residential care where patients can continue to have the support of our 24-hour medical supervision while receiving intense therapy and additional services offered.

-Once detox and residential treatment are complete (approx. 3 weeks), patients are ready to step down to PHP or partial hospitalization programming.
+Once detox and residential treatment are complete, patients are ready to step down to PHP or partial hospitalization programming.
 PHP treatment is 5 days a week and patients attend supervised activities on the weekends.
-Patients stay at this level of care for approximately 30 days before stepping down to IOP or intensive outpatient.
+Once PHP is complete, Banyan recommends patients be moved into an IOP or Intensive Outpatient Program.

 IOP is a less intense treatment process, usually 3 days a week as opposed to 5 days a week.
 Patients are encouraged to get a job, volunteer, and go to meetings in their spare time.
 Once patients are close to completing at Banyan Treatment Centers, case managers will set them up with aftercare close to their home, or if staying local, we will recommend transitional housing in the area.

-After discharge, regardless of where they are, patients will receive phone calls from our Alumni team.
-We offer an event for them to attend once every two months and a bi-weekly Alumni meeting held at our facilities.
+After discharge, regardless of where they are, patients will receive phone calls from our Alumni team and families will from Family Services team.
+We offer an event for them to attend once every two months and weekly Alumni meetings are held via zoom.

 How do you deal with difficult patients?
 What causes you to ask a patient to leave treatment?